brendencoffey/joe-marketing-site/blog/testimonials/indaba-coffee-journey.md

 ---
-title: "Partner Journey: Indaba Coffee"
+title: 'Partner Journey: Indaba Coffee'
-date: 2020-10-21
+date: 2020-10-21T00:00:00.000Z
-author: "Cass Clark"
+author: Cass Clark
-category: "joe-pos"
+category: joe-pos
+excerpt: >-
-excerpt: "A look at the journey of Indaba Coffee, an early joe partner who saw the value of an indie coffee network and has used it to grow despite a global pandemic."
+  A look at the journey of Indaba Coffee, an early joe partner who saw the value of an indie coffee network and has used it to grow despite a global pandemic.
 featured: false
+featured_image: /images/blog/testimonials/indaba-coffee-journey.jpg
 ---

 Indaba Coffee was one of joe's early partners, seeing the value of being part of a nationwide network of independent coffee shops.